-Equally Ours is the national partner for this sector and can help explain the programme, support with your application, and will have a key role in helping successful applicants progress their ideas and grow their enterprise activity.
+Equally Ours is the national partner for this sector and has a key role in helping successful applicants progress their ideas and grow their enterprise activity.

 The Equality strand of the Enterprise Development Programme will take a pan-equality approach.
 It will focus on organisations or partnerships working to advance equality and human rights in relation to women, Black and ethnic minority people, LGBT+ people, or disabled people; and organisations working across more than one of these groups or intersectionally.

 To be eligible for the equality strand of the programme, you must be a legally consituted charity, voluntary sector organisation, or social enterprise,

 - whose primary aims, mission, purpose or strategy is to:

 - achieve systemic social change by advancing equality and/or human rights in policy or in practice in relation to race, disability, LGBT+ and/or women’s equality, or combination; and/or

 - address discrimination, prejudice or inequality, or lack of human rights because of race, disability, sexual orientation, gender identity, or sex, or a combination of these; and